Equivalent extensions of Hamilton-Jacobi-Bellman equations on hypersurfaces: Introduction

 \subsection{Computing PDEs ``on point clouds"}

 Point clouds arise in many applications including facial recognition, manufacturing, medicine, and geosciences and can be acquired easily through modern sensing devices such as laser scanners and cell phones.
-A common goal is to solve differential equations on surfaces, using only a finite set of points sampled from the surfaces, without globally reconstructing the surface.
+A typical approach, particularly predominant in the computer graphics community, is to create triangular meshes from the data points and seek to define partial derivatives in certain suitable ways.
+Among myriad of papers using triangular surface meshes, we mention \cite{BarthSethian98}, an early paper which is the most related to the topic of this paper.
+Another school of approaches aim at solving differential equations on surfaces, using only a finite set of points sampled from the surfaces, without globally reconstructing the surface.

 In \cite{MemoliSapiro05}, the algorithm developed in \cite{MemoliSapiro01} is extended to compute distance functions on surfaces represented as point clouds.
 In \cite{LiangZhao2013}, a framework for computing solutions to PDEs on point clouds based on a local approximation of the manifold was presented.
 A local mesh algorithm was developed in \cite{Laieta2013} that solves PDEs on point clouds where any of the existing methods valid on triangular meshes discussed in Section \ref{sec:prevworkman} can be used to compute the solutions to HJB equations once the local mesh is determined.